 We use and recommend WP Rocket for our site cache.
 (This is our affiliate link.)

-Your caching plug-in will help on the server-side to bring the site up more quickly, but you’ve got content that needs to download for the user.
+Optimize Your Content for Site Speed>Optimize Your Content for Site Speedour caching plug-in will help on the server-side to bring the site up more quickly, but you’ve got content that needs to download for the user.

 So, what can you do to help your photos, videos, and written content, including those awesome fonts you used, to download more quickly?